zolotarevandrew/my-learning-tracker/log.md

 e.GetProgressReport

 **Then JIT stage comes**
-- Found all types which M3 has
+- Found all types which M3 has;
-- CLR load all assemblies for found types
+- CLR load all assemblies for found types;
-- Using metadata CLR creates objects types in heap
+- Using metadata CLR creates objects types in heap;
 - Each object type has - sync block index, object type ref, static fields, methods table.
- M3 compiles and then execution starts
+M3 compiles and then execution starts;
-- Employee object created in heap
+- Employee object created in heap;
-- Object has sync block index, object type ref, bytes for fields and bytes for base type fields
+- Object has sync block index, object type ref, bytes for fields and bytes for base type fields;
--  Employee ref pushed to stack - variable e
+- Employee ref pushed to stack - variable e.

 **Calling static method lookup**
-- Search object type by ref
+- Search object type by ref;
-- Search entrypoint to method by method table
+- Search entrypoint to method by method table.

 **Calling virtual method GetProgressReport**
-- using variable go to address
+- using variable go to address;
-- search object type by ref
+- search object type by ref;
-- Search entrypoint to method by method table
+- Search entrypoint to method by method table.

 Object types has ref to System.Type which CLR creates at startup.
-System.Type object type too and it refers to itself
+System.Type object type too and it refers to itself.

-compiler has flag /checked+ prevent number overflows
+compiler has flag /checked+ prevent number overflows.

 ![clrexecution](https://user-images.githubusercontent.com/49956820/148688808-8a5cc92c-e986-4678-b532-cb259c82584b.png)